Posts by Tag

 What to Do If You Think You’re Sick

-Both influenza and COVID-19 are respiratory viruses, so symptoms do overlap.
-It can be very difficult, if not impossible, to discriminate between the two just based on your symptoms or even upon a doctor’s examination.
+Influenza is a respiratory virus, so symptoms overlap with other common sicknesses.
+It can be very difficult, if not impossible, to discriminate between the something like influenza and COVID based on your symptoms or even upon a doctor’s examination.

 You might also be interested in: